Optical Engineering (journal)

 Optical Engineering is a monthly peer-reviewed scientific journal covering research, development, and uses of optical science and optical engineering, published by SPIE.
-The editor-in-chief is Adam Wax (Duke University, USA).
+The editor-in-chief is Adam Wax (Duke University).
 Past editors include Michael Eismann.

+The journal was established under the name Journal of the Society of Photo-Optical Instrumentation Engineers in 1962, succeeding the SPIE Newsletter.
+It was subsequently retitled to its current name in 1972.

 Abstracting and indexing

 The journal is abstracted and indexed in: